 Just having your appendix out in the US could cost £20,000, even assuming there are no complications.

-Save up to 10% on Saga Travel Insurance
+Go online to save up to 30% on Saga Travel Insurance

 Don’t try to skimp by not declaring your pre-existing conditions.
 The Foreign Office says that as many as one in five travellers who do take out a policy are willing to risk invalidating it by not declaring an existing condition because they are on medication which allows them to manage it.

 The truth is, invalid insurance is worse than no insurance.
 At least with no insurance you haven’t wasted money on a policy that you have rendered useless.